EventStore/EventStore/docs/server/features/connectors/quickstart.md

 ---
-Title: "Quick Start"
+Title: "Quick start"
 order: 1
 ---

 # Quick start

 The Connectors plugin is included in the EventStoreDB binaries.
-Anyone can use the [HTTP Sink Connector](./sinks/http.md), but a [valid license key](../../quick-start/installation.md#license-keys) is required to use the other sinks.
+Anyone can use the [HTTP sink connector](./sinks/http.md), but a [valid license key](../../quick-start/installation.md#license-keys) is required to use the other sinks.

 ## Enable the plugin